ITV’s Dancing on Ice will return this weekend following a one week break.

 Partner: Angela Egan

-DJ Sonny Jay is swapping the DJ booth for the ice.
+DJ Sonny Jay has swapped the DJ booth for the ice.

 Fans will recognise him from the Capital Radio Breakfast Show, which he hosts alongside Roman Kemp and Sian Welby.